This winter is on pace be one of the deadliest for ice-related fatalities.

 Mayor R.T.
 Rybak wants to know if the companies that manufacture the guns and ammunition for the city's police officers also are lobbying against tighter gun laws.

 An advocacy group for Muslims in Minnesota has asked the FBI to investigate claims that some of its agents repeatedly tried to intimidate a Somali man.

 Hennepin County prosecutors Tuesday charged a Maple Grove city council member with perjury and for financially exploiting her ailing father before he died last year.

 A racketeering trial involving three members of a Native American gang began Monday morning in federal court.

-The Minneapolis City Council on Friday morning approved a controversial overhaul of the city's civilian police oversight system.
+The Minneapolis City Council on Friday approved a post-verdict settlement of $595,000 to a firefighter who successfully sued the city last month.